MoebiusZero/Scripts/Powershell/FireFly Importer/README.md

 If you want e-mail you can configure the $mailmessage values as well.
 If not you can completely remove the Send E-mail report block.

-I'm fully aware Send-Mailmessage is deprecated, but I personally use this internally only with no access to the internet so I'm pretty much ok with using it.
+I'm fully aware Send-Mailmessage is deprecated, but I personally use this internally with so I'm pretty much ok with using it.

 ## Automation
 You basically create a task scheduler for this in Windows.
 Because Powershell 7 is required, you will need to the scheduler to look for the Powershell 7 executable, using simply powershell defaults it to version 5.